arangodb/docs/3.6/programs-arangod-cluster.md

 Toggle cluster upgrade mode on a Coordinator:

 `--cluster.upgrade <string>`

 The following values can be used for the options:

-* `auto`: perform a cluster upgrade and shut down afterwards if the startup option `--database.auto-upgrade` is set to true.
-Otherwise, don't perform an upgrade.
+- `auto`: perform a cluster upgrade and shut down afterwards if the startup option `--database.auto-upgrade` is set to true.
+Otherwise, do not perform an upgrade.
-* `disable`: never perform a cluster upgrade, regardless of the value of `--database.auto-upgrade`.
+- `disable`: never perform a cluster upgrade, regardless of the value of `--database.auto-upgrade`.
-* `force`: always perform a cluster upgrade and shut down, regardless of the value of `--database.auto-upgrade`.
+- `force`: always perform a cluster upgrade and shut down, regardless of the value of `--database.auto-upgrade`.
-* `online`: always perform a cluster upgrade but don't shut down afterwards
+- `online`: always perform a cluster upgrade but don't shut down afterwards

 The default value is `auto`.
 The option only affects Coordinators.
 It does not have any affect on single servers, Agents or DB-Servers.